polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/ss58-address-format.md

 console.log(isValid);
 ```

-### Solutions from the Community
+### Community Built

-If you are looking to build custom solutions for validating addresses in the language of your choice,
+Below you will find a list of other Substrate API tools built in various languages by our community.
-you will find a list of projects by our community below to use as a starting point:
+They each validate addresses in their own way, and can act as a starting point.

 - [Python Substrate Interface](https://polkascan.github.io/py-substrate-interface/#substrateinterface.Keypair) - developed by Polkascan.